howard-university-web-services/Howard-Automation-Library/README.md

 - `cd hud8-dev`
 - `pwd`: The out put of this would go into hal_config.txt as `LOCAL_HOWARD_D8_FOLDERS[0]="/PATH/TO/YOUR/FOLDER/hud8-dev"` (NOTICE THE "0" HERE).
 - Subsequent paths, Academic Departments,for additional Howard D8 environments you wish to update would go into hal_config.txt as `LOCAL_HOWARD_D8_FOLDERS[1]="/PATH/TO/YOUR/OTHER/FOLDER/academicdepartments-dev"` (NOTICE THE "1" HERE).

-#### Finding your Acquia Private Key and E-mail

-- Log into your Acquia account
-- Go to your Account settings
-- Select the "Credentials" menu item
-- Confirm your current password
-- Retrieve both your Private Key and E-mail from the "Cloud API" section

 #### Finding your local drush aliases